TillBeemelmanns/tfops-aug/README.md

-# WIP: Implementation of Google's Auto-Augmentation based on TF2 OPS
+# Implementation of Google's Auto-Augmentation based on TF2 OPS

 Exemplary implementation for learning augmentation policies from your training data distribution.
-The augmentation operations rely solely on tf operations which allows scalability and high computational throughput even on large images.
-Hence, they can be used easily with the tf.data API.
+The augmentation operations rely on Tf2 operations which allows scalability and high computational throughput even on large images.
+Furthermore, the augmentation pipeline can be easily integrated into the tf.data API.

 ### Example for an augmentation policy
 ```python